 According to S. K. Kapur, “Oral communication takes place when spoken words are used to transfer information and understanding form on person to another.”

-So, oral communication is the process in which messages or information is exchanged or communicated within sender and receiver through the word of mouth.
+So, oral communication is the process in which messages or information is exchanged or communicated within the sender and receiver through the word of mouth.

 Principles of oral communication